Knockoneill Court Tomb

 - View as map

-This court tomb is unusual in that it has a susidiary chamber at the back of the gallery, which is entered via a poassage in the side of the tomb.
-More unusual is the fact that the backstone of the of the main gallery is used as a side stone of the subsidiary chamber.
-The tombe was used in the Bronze Age (approximately 2000-250 BC) for burial.
+This court tomb is unusual in that it has a subsidiary chamber at the back of the gallery, which is entered via a passage in the side of the tomb.
+More unusual is the fact that the back stone of the of the main gallery is used as a side stone of the subsidiary chamber.
+The tomb was used in the Bronze Age (approximately 2000-250 BC) for burial.

-Excavations at the site in 1948, 1977, and more recently in 1984 produced charred bones and an urn dating to the Broze Age located to the south of the tomb and in the forecourt respectively.
-The majority of court tombs are found in the north of the island of Ireland with the majority of those with subsidiary chambers found in tmid Ulster and north Connacht.
-Seven court tombs are located in County Derry.
+Excavations at the site in 1948, 1977, and more recently in 1984 produced charred bones and an urn dating to the Bronze Age located to the south of the tomb and in the forecourt respectively.
+The majority of court tombs are found in the north of the island of Ireland with the majority of those with subsidiary chambers found in mid Ulster and north Connacht.
+Seven court tombs are located in County Londonderry.

 Interpretive materials are available on site.

-This site is in the care of the Environment and Heritage Service.
+This site is in the care of the Northern Ireland Environment Agency.